-A driver’s licence, bank and credit cards or similar documents are not accepted as valid travel documents or as proof of identity.
+A driving licence, bank and credit cards or similar documents are not accepted as valid travel documents or as proof of identity.

-You can find further information about the Schengen countries on the information page of the German Federal Foreign Office.
+You will find further information about the Schengen countries on the German Federal Foreign Office website.

-You can find more information about the regulations as well as data collection and transfer for entering into the USA here:
+You will find information about the regulations and about the collection and transfer of your data for entry to the USA here: